Samson and Delilah (Mantegna)

-Samson and Delilah is a circa 1495-1500 glue tempera on canvas painting by Andrea Mantegna, now in the National Gallery, London.
+Samson and Delilah is a painting of circa 1495–1500 in glue tempera on linen canvas by Andrea Mantegna, now in the National Gallery, London.

-It is one of his works in the grisaille style between 1495 and his death.
+It is one of Mantegna's works in the grisaille style between 1495 and his death.
 Its format and technique are similar to Judith with the Head of Holofernes (National Gallery of Ireland).

+It is a depiction of the biblical episode of Samson and Delilah.